 Beanie Feldstein and Kaitlyn Dever star as Molly and Amy, high school best friends and overachievers hellbent on excelling in the powerful feminist careers they spent their youth conceiving.
 This mentality has given them a superiority complex at their Los Angeles high school, where they’re better friends with their principal (Jason Sudeikis) and English teacher (Jessica Williams) than they are with their peers.
 This is all cool and fine by them, until a confrontation with a trio of popular kids sends a shock to Molly’s system: Most of her grade also got into the same Ivy League schools and Amy did, and they did it without rigorous devotion.
 “It’s not that we don’t care about school, we just don’t only care about school,” says Molly’s bully, Triple A (Molly Gordon), lovingly named after her penchant for, uh, roadside assistance.

 We also have the incredible cast to thank for that.
 Feldstein and Dever are just spectacular here, with chemistry that is instantly infectious.
-Feldstein's Leslie Knope-esque Molly is boldly confident and feminist, but occasionally blind to her controlling ways; after Lady Bird, she's the reigning queen of modern high school classics.
-Dever is also insanely excellent as Amy; as the more uptight of the two friends, she funnels her awkward intensity into a brave performance that is the film's true heart and soul.
+Feldstein’s Leslie Knope prototype Molly is boldly confident and feminist, but occasionally blind to her controlling ways; after Lady Bird, Feldstein is the reigning queen of modern high school classics.
+Dever is also insanely excellent as Amy.
+As the more uptight of the two friends, she funnels her awkward intensity into a brave performance that is the film’s true heart and soul.

 The other dozen or so young actors playing their classmates bring their own unique energy to the screen, brightest among them being Billie Lourd as Gigi, a manic party girl who leaps into the frame unexpectedly with a mane of wild hair and a face of glitter, Molly and Amy’s witchy compass and possible guardian angel.
 Santa Clarita Diet‘s Skyler Gisondo also excels as Gigi’s best friend Jared, a boy as desperate to be cool as Molly is desperate to be important.